gabrocheleau/merkle-patricia-trees-examples/README.md

 # Ethereum's Merkle Patricia Trees

+** A better-looking version of the tutorial is available here: https://rockwaterweb.com/ethereum-merkle-patricia-trees-javascript-tutorial/

 ## An Interactive JavaScript Tutorial

 Merkle Patricia Trees are the fundamental data structure on which Ethereum is built.
 In this tutorial, we will explore the inner workings of Ethereum's Merkle Patricia Trees, using follow-along examples written in JavaScript.
 This tutorial uses the excellent [merkle-patricia-tree](https://github.com/ethereumjs/merkle-patricia-tree) library built by the ethereumjs team.